 The scheduler chooses one placement pool from which to select a placement set.
-If the job cannot run in that placement pool, the scheduler ignores placement sets for the job.

 Queue placement pools override the server's placement pool.
 If a queue has a placement pool, jobs from that queue are placed using the queue's placement pool.
-If a queue has no placement pool (the queue's node_group_key is not defined), jobs are placed using the server's placement pool, if it exists.
+If a queue has no placement pool (the queue's node\group\key is not defined), jobs are placed using the server's placement pool, if it exists.

 A per-job placement set is defined by the -l place statement in the job's resource request.
 Since the job can only request one value for the resource, it can only request one specific placement set.
-A job's place=group resource request overrides the sets defined by the queue's or server's node_group_key.
+A job's place=group resource request overrides the sets defined by the queue's or server's node\group\key.